Chucky (TV series): Critical response

-On Rotten Tomatoes, the first season holds an approval rating of 91% based on 34 critic reviews, with an average rating of 7/10.
-The website's critical consensus reads, "A bloody good time that benefits greatly from Brad Dourif's return, Chucky may not play well for non-fans, but franchise devotees will find its absurd humor and creative horror very much intact on the small screen."
+On Rotten Tomatoes, the first season holds an approval rating of 89% based on 36 critic reviews, with an average rating of 7/10.
+The website's critics consensus reads, "A bloody good time that benefits greatly from Brad Dourif's return, Chucky may not play well for non-fans, but franchise devotees will find its absurd humor and creative horror very much intact on the small screen."
 Metacritic gave the series a weighted average score of 70 out of 100 based on 10 critic reviews, indicating "generally favorable reviews".

 Earlier reviews, which focused on the first four episodes that were sent to critics, commented on how the franchise was adapted to the television format.
 Alex McLevy from The A.V.
 Club said that the series "retains all of [Chucky's] penchant for grotesque kills and juvenile, acidic humor", and that "when the oddball mix of sensibilities works, [the show] can be daffily entertaining".
 Television critic Daniel Fienberg finds the franchise "more funny than scary", with this installment still leaning towards the latter; writing for The Hollywood Reporter, he affirmed that "the series delivers solidly" when it comes to displaying Chucky in action, although being "a tiny bit unnerving when it shows how humans interact with the doll".
 Allison Keene from Paste described it as "surprisingly warm in terms of its atmosphere and direction", whereas Steven Scaife from Slant called it a "funny, absurd series that engenders sympathy as well as shock", also stating: "It creates a world of malleable, alienated kids failed to varying degrees by their parents, and then it expresses the danger of what they find once they're pushed away".

-On Rotten Tomatoes, the second season has an approval rating of 91% based on 11 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the second season has an approval rating of 93% based on 14 reviews, with an average rating of 8/10.
 Reviewing the first two episodes that were sent to critics, Collider's Alyse Wax said that the show at first "just seems like standard everyday horrors", although being "fun" and "a delight".
 Slash Film's Jeff Ewing highlighted the way the three main actors (Arthur, Arnarson and Alyn Lind) play off each other's performances, since they are "more convincing together than apart".

+On Rotten Tomatoes, the third season holds an approval rating of 100% based on 15 reviews, with an average rating of 8.1/10.
+The website's critics consensus states, "Chucky takes Washington and ought to earn every horror fan's vote with this raucous third round of mayhem."
+Reviewing the first four episodes, BJ Colangelo from Slash Film said "Brad Dourif continues to dazzle and destroy as the titular doll, and Chucky is as gruesome, raucous, campy, and decidedly envelope-pushing as ever".